PunkWare/map-sql/README.md

 ;modify records based on where keys-values, having their specified key renamed with new name.
 (rename-key mydb (where mydb :account "my-account") :code :password)

-;delete records base on where clause.
+;delete records based on where clause.
 (delete mydb (where mydb :account "my-account"))

+;where with fuzzy comparison
+(where mydb :account "my-account")

+;where with strict comparison
+(where-strict mydb :account "my-account")

 ;display records selected by where keys-values, sorted by order-by clause.
 Display specified keys or all if none specified.
 (display (where mydb :account "my-account") (order-by :name) :name :password)